robertmatyasi/my-wowchemy-site/content/research/papers.md

 [Spinoza on Composition, Monism and Beings of Reason](http://doi.org/10.32881/jomp.74).
 Journal of Modern Philosophy 2(1).
 2020.

-(with Karolina Hübner) “Spinoza on Expression and the Grounds of Intelligibility”, forthcoming in the Philosophical Quarterly.
+(with Karolina Hübner) “Spinoza on Expression and Grounds of Intelligibility”, forthcoming in the Philosophical Quarterly.